 - create systemic change.

-Together, we will improve postsecondary outcomes for deaf individuals in your communities!
+Together, we will improve postsecondary outcomes for deaf people in your communities!

 Improve state outcomes by strengthening data use. collaboration. access. expectations.

-- learn about current national and state data on outcomes for deaf individuals,
+- learn about current national and state data on outcomes for deaf people,

 - strengthen cross-agency conversations on alignment with state initiatives,